Understanding Goodwill in Accounting: A Comprehensive Guide for Business Owners & Students

 Goodwill can be found in the assets section of a company’s balance sheet.
 It’s usually listed under non-current assets or long-term assets, specifically as an intangible asset.
 Keep an eye out for this category, as goodwill won’t be found among tangible or current assets.

-Goodwill as tax deduction in 2023
+Goodwill as tax deduction

 When a company acquires another business, goodwill is the excess of the purchase price over the fair market value of the identifiable assets and liabilities.
 This excess amount can be amortized, allowing businesses to deduct it from their taxable income over a specified period, reducing their tax burden.